 Like I mentioned above, party guests gain entry to the park three to four hours before the party starts (length depends on party date).
 Take advantage of that time and head over to Disney California Adventure to enjoy the Halloween decor in that park and grab a bite to eat before getting to the party festivities.

 Do NOT try to hit Magic Morning the next day

 The party goes to 11 pm or midnight, depending on the day.
-DO NOT try to do a Magic Morning the next day.
+DO NOT try to do Disneyland’s Magic Morning the next day.
 It will set you up for very grouchy kids.
 I actually suggest taking a day off from the parks and hitting up a beach the next day.